Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

-Now, suppose that minimum wages in Texas increase to US\$9 and we want to predict its effects on employment.
-Then, Texas would be the target region $0$.
-In order to apply the synthetic decomposition method, we first set the policy component for region $k$ as
+Now, suppose that the minimum wage in Texas increases from $\underline W_0$ to $\underline W_0^*$ and we want to predict its effects on employment.
+Then, Texas is taken to be the target region $0$.
+In order to apply the synthetic decomposition method, we first set the policy component for each source region $k$ as